صور الصفحة

 The Arms Export Control At of 1976 allows the State Department to prevent the dissemination of "any unclassified information" pertaining to items included in the International Traffic in Arms Regulations (ITAR) list of munitions subject to export controls, as well as "any technology which advances the state of the art or estab

-The Invention Secrecy Act of 1951 permits the Defense Department and the Patent Office to classify as secret any invention that they determine to be "detrimental to national security" should it be published.
+The Invention Secrecy Act of 1951 permits the Defense Department and the Patent Office to classify as secret any invention that they deter mine to be "detrimental to national security" should it be published.
 Approximately 300 patents are so classified each year, primarily military devices developed by government researchers.

 The Atomic Energy Act of 1954 enables the Department of Energy to classify as "restricted data" any data or concepts pertaining to nuclear

 ministering them.
 But the Reagan administration seems determined to exploit the broadness of the language to the fullest.
-Representative George E. Brown, Jr., a Democrat from Riverside, California, circulated a "Dear Colleague" letter to House members warning of the dangers of the adminis tration's initiatives.
+Representative George E. Brown, Jr., a Democrat from Riverside, California, circulated a "Der Colleague" letter to House members warning of the dangers of the adminis tration's initiatives.
 But the degree of support Reagan enjoys in the Congress is cause for some pessimism.
-Representative Charles E. Bennett of Jacksonville, Florida, has introduced a resolution (H.R 109) that would further extend the scope and restrictions contained in these last two laws, although congressional action is aaiting guidance from the executive branch.
+Representative Charles E. Bennett of Jacksonville, Florida, has introduced a resolution (H.R.
+109) that would further extend the scope and restrictions contained in these last two laws, although congressional action is aaiting guidance from the executive branch.

 The White House has drafted an executive order that would reverse.